 1. Service Area City Environment - City Parks - Parking at Parks 2.
-Proposal No. 20 3.
-Head of Service Rachel Chasseaud, Assistant Director - City Environment What is the proposal?
-Use the savings proposal wording and more detail if nee eded Increase existing parking charges in some car parks in parks and introduce parking charges in across the city.
-This will save £100,000.
-4. Budget Proposal The proposal is to: Increase the fees relating to the Preston Park car park to mirror those of on-street parking free at weekends causing displacement of parking, making it difficult for park users to use the feether than the proposal in the proposal is to: Increase existing parking charges in some car parks in parks and introduce parking charges in across the city.
-This will save £100,000.
-The proposal to introduce costs to generate a surplus to reinvest in services.
-Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts There will likely be impacts on all Groups of people.
+Proposal No. 18 3.
+Head of Service Rachel Chasseaud, Assistant Director - City Environment 4.
+Budget Proposal What is the proposal?
+Use the savings proposal wording and more detail if needed Remove the ring fence from Preston Park parking scheme and increase parking charges to align with on street parking.
+Increase the other current car parking charges at Stanmer Park and East Brighton Park.
+In January 2023, Environment, Transport & Sustainability Committee rejected the lifting of the ring fences on parking schemes and extending paid parking to other car parks in city parks.
+If this saving is taken, a revised proposal will need to be presented to a future ETS Committee to lift the ring fence at Preston Park where there is sufficient income to do so, and to introduce parking at specified car parking sites where there would be a benefit to the park and an opportunity to raise sufficient income to deliver an improvement to that park in addition to delivering a contribution towards this saving.
+5. Summary of impacts Highlight the most significant disproportionate impacts on groups There will likely be impacts on all Groups of people.
 The most disproportionately impacted groups will be: • Age • Disability • People on lower incomes 6.
 Assess level of impact It is difficult to determine the level of impact as it is not known how many park users travel to the city's parks by car, nor how long they park for.
 7. Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?